Nejik/njBox/README.md

 ## Usage

 You can initialize plugin in few ways:
-1) Bootstrap style (HTML api, without js at all), all settings you should set in data-njb-* attributes
+1) Bootstrap style autoinitialization (HTML api, without js at all), all settings you should set in data-njb-* attributes

 ```html
 <a href="#modalDiv" data-toggle="modal">Show popup</a>